Ayala Land trims expansion, eyes stable returns

 The property giant is slowing residential project launches, trimming capital spending, and managing inventory levels as it prioritizes liquidity and financial flexibility.
 The move comes as geopolitical tensions in the Middle East add pressure to a market still recovering from the collapse of demand tied to Philippine offshore gaming operators.

 “There’s no doubt that the Middle East crisis is a significant disruptor, especially for the property development industry.
-In times like these, our top priority is stability over aggressive growth,” said Chairman Jaime Augusto Zobel de Ayala.
+In times like these, our top priority is stability over aggressive growth,” said ALI chairman Jaime Augusto Zobel de Ayala.

 “We’re focused on ensuring ample liquidity and maintaining the flexibility to act swiftly when the environment improves,” Zobel said.